zhuixinjian/zhuixinjian.github.io/_posts/2015-07-30-google-webfont-api.markdown

 ## Preview
 <div class="font-css-test">
-> "Everything around you that you call life was made up by people, & you can change it." via Steve Jobs
+"Everything around you that you call life was made up by people, & you can change it."
+<p>via Steve Jobs </p>
 </div>

 The index page not load font style. plz [click][3] to preview.